-Comn nunity Relations Discuss ways to communicate with parents on a regular basis.
-Become aware of the many ways parents are involved with the school, i.e., volunteers, parent clubs, local school advisory committees & etc. Attend a school board meeting and meet board members.
-Profes sional Development Attend new/beginning teacher meetings sponsored by the district.
+Commi inity Relations Discuss ways to communicate with parents on a regular basis. - Become aware of the many ways parents are involved with the school, i.e., volunteers, parent clubs, local school advisory committees.
+Attend a School Board meeting and meet Board members.
+Profess ional Development Attend new/beginning teacher meetings sponsored by the District.
 Learn about professional development requirements/opportunities, funding availability and how to acquire a substitute teacher if needed.
 You should also identify and discuss any other relevant meetings with your mentor.
-The protégé should meet with their principal to develop their Individualized Development Plan and review the IDP with their mentor.
-OCTOBER/NOVEMBER/DECEMBER School I Schedule Review snow day, fog delay, and other emergency procedures Review calendar and discuss proper use of teacher planning and professional development days.
+The mentee should meet with his/her principal to develop their Individualized Development Plan and review the IDP with their mentor.
+OCTOBER/NOVEMBER/DECEMBER School Schedule Review snow day, fog delay, and other emergency procedures Review calendar and discuss proper use of teacher planning and professional development days.
 Discuss effective techniques for open house parent conferences and other meetings with the public.
-Find out about holiday preparations i.e. decorations, parties, projects & assemblies Discuss district expectations for attendance at events/duties outside of the regular school day.
-Discuss the importance of being part of the school community by participating in student activities.
-Stude nt Progress Check the time lines, format, and procedures for reporting student progress.
+Find out about holiday preparations i.e. decorations, parties, projects, & assemblies Discuss District expectations for attendance at events/duties outside of the regular school day.
+301301 4471

-Learn about pupil assessment, records, and grading procedures.
+Studen t Progress Check the time lines, format, and procedures for reporting student progress.
+Learn about student assessment, records, and grading procedures.
 Become acquainted with the available student support services.
 (Study hall, 504 plans, counseling, RESD support, title programs, & Sp.
 Ed.)
-Learn about student referral procedures (See the counselor and Principal) Profes ssional Development Review progress toward professional development requirements and discuss P.D. opportunities.
-Locate the Board Policy Manual and discuss it with your principal.
-Become familiar with (review) the State standards and benchmarks for your curriculum.
-Reflec etion Review your IDP and obtain a copy of the teacher evaluation form.
+Learn about student referral procedures (See the counselor and Principal) Profess sional Development Review progress toward professional development requirements and discuss P.D. opportunities.
+Locate the Board Policy Manual and discuss it with your principal. - Become familiar with (review) the State standards and benchmarks for your curriculum.
+Reflection Review your IDP and obtain a copy of the teacher evaluation form.
 Discuss what has worked and what has not worked i.e. lesson presentation, student/class management, classroom routines and procedures, and assessment techniques.
-Mentor should schedule times to observe their protégé and arrange times for the protégé to observe other teachers.
-Consider having students give feedback to protégé for professional growth End o JANUARY f First Semester Record semester grades/report cards.
-Prepare long - range general plans for second semester Streamline planning activities and assembling instructional materials.
+Mentor should schedule times to observe their mentee and arrange times for the mentee to observe other teachers.
+Consider having students give feedback to mentee for professional growth JANUARY End of First Semester Record semester grades/report cards. - Prepare long - range general plans for second semester Streamline planning activities and assembling instructional materials.
 Make plans for spring break Meet with the MEAP coordinator Discuss the concept of the 'rhythm' of a typical school year with your mentor - highs, lows, and busy times.